ucusergit/project1/README.md

     * Fixed an error in the chemistry file as I used a ul inside a ul and it was supposed to be li for the list elements.
 Fixed the issue and no error were found after that.
     * In the contact page, I found an error in the input tag for message.
 I had to remove the required option and remove the placeholder and change the type to text.
 No errors were found after that.
+    * In the donate page, I also changed the type of the message input to text.
+No errors were found after that.
     *

 * CSS validator